cuteribs/slides/security/SCA Demo.md

 ## What SCA Does

-Detects: Known CVEs, malicious packages, license incompatibilities, abandoned libs.
+- Detects: Known CVEs, malicious packages, license incompatibilities, abandoned libs.
-Outputs: Alerts, upgrade paths, SBOM (dependency bill of materials).
+- Outputs: Alerts, upgrade paths, SBOM (dependency bill of materials).
-Differs from SAST: Looks at what you import, not logic you write.
+- Differs from SAST: Looks at what you import, not logic you write.
+	- `package-lock.json` for NPM
+	- `obj\project.assets.json` for NuGet

 ---